 My work as 'The Northerner' is the first of these styles and is primarily figurative, steeped in the north's recent industrial past.
 The subject matter has been revisited time and again but always through rose tinted spectacles or from a child's viewpoint.
 The style I have developed is that of the gritty reality of everyday working people's lives, whilst reflecting the warmth and spirt of friendship, family and community.
 The history and folklore from the cities and towns of the north is an incredibly rich source of inspiration for me, providing a seam of work that I will continue to explore.

-The style that I feel is a true reflection of my own life and personality is the paintings I call 'Retro Surrealism', they are a combination of memories I have, and surrealist influences I see in the world we live in, I think that a person's true home is their childhood.
-These surreal ideas can be found in the landscape or in our fantasy ideas coming from music film and TV, to literature and modern art.
-I try to fuse these ideas into an image which provokes childhood and adolescent memories with a surreal landscape or imagined setting, where I can I try to make the work painterly so not to give the impression of a computer image these are paintings all the way through.
+The style that I feel is a true reflection of my own life and personality is the paintings I call 'Retro Surrealism', they are a combination of memories I have, and surrealist influences I see in the world we live in.
+I think that a person's true home is their childhood.
+These surreal ideas can be found in the landscape or in fantastical ideas coming from music, film and TV, to literature and modern art.
+I try to fuse these ideas into an image which provokes childhood and adolescent memories with a surreal landscape or imagined setting, where I can I try to make the work painterly, so as to ensue it is clear my work is all hand painted and does not use digital manipulation.
+My paintings are paintings all the way through.